Thursday, 23 November 2023

 Wide, firm gravel surface throughout.
 Includes some steep slopes and a wide bridge.

 Allow 1½ hours

-The shorter trails at Fearnoch are ideal for walking, while the good network of peaceful forest roads is ideal for exploring by bike or horse.
+The trail at Fearnoch is ideal for walking, while the wider network of peaceful forest roads is ideal for exploring by bike or horse.